Week #1 OF MEAL PREP FOR TWO PEOPLE

 While the chicken was cooking, I pre-heated the oven to 375 degrees.

 I prepared two sweet potatoes by poking holes around the whole potato then added each potato to its own piece of tin foil and wrapped entirely.
-These were then added to oven once it was preheated.
+These were then added to the oven once it was preheated.

 Next, I added enough broccoli (about a 1 lbs bag) to fill a sheet cake pan and drizzled with olive oil and seasoned with salt and garlic powder.
-I cooked the sweet potatoes and broccoli for about 25 minutes and removed the broccoli from oven and let cool.
+I cooked the sweet potatoes and broccoli for about 25 minutes and removed the broccoli from the oven and let cool.
 Then, continued cooking sweet potato for another 20 minutes until they were soft.

 Once sweet potatoes were cooked, I removed the skins from the potatoes and discarded, added 2 TSP of brown sugar and a pinch of salt and mashed together.

 Finally, I divided broccoli and the mashed sweet potatoes into 5-6 containers.
 Once the crockpot orange chicken was cooked, I divided this between the containers as well.

 Included in the photo are a few mid-meal snacks for both my husband and myself.
 They consist of: